Reconstruction Treaties: Southern Treaty Commission

 The council adjourned, and was called back to order the middle of 1866.

+Negotiations with the Osage Nation continued with the Canville Treaty signed a few days later.

 Committee on Territories

 The United States House Committee on Territories was initially formed in 1825.
 Shortly after the Civil War, the Committee began discussing how best to assimilate the Five Civilized Tribes into the Union.
 Two significant decisions were made by the committee with regards to how the Union interacted with the Native Americans: